 "But even Thomas Aquinas would have considered himself a true disciple of Augustine.
-In point of fact, few men have had better reason for doing so".1
+In point of fact, few men have had better reason for doing son .1

-The remaining question, and a big one, is how this plan was to be actualized in the thoughts of Aquinas, i.e., what was the resulting Natural Theology2 to be?

-THE PHILOSOPHICAL CONTRIBUTION
+The remaining question, and a big one, is how this plan was to be actualized in the thoughts of Aquinas, Lec, what was the resulting Natural Theology2 to be?
+Space demands that this argury be limited to set and existendely - Nout we know about 66 THE PHILOSOPHICAL CONTRIBUTION lGilson, op. cit., p.
+81.